sihjie/Embedded-System-FreeRTOS-Development/lab_0/README.md

-# Lab 0：Environment Setup and Board Familiarization
+# Lab 0: Environment Setup and Board Familiarization
 [lab0_2025.pdf](https://github.com/user-attachments/files/21773768/lab0_2025.pdf)

 This lab serves as an introduction to the embedded systems development environment.
 The main objectives include: